Metro Transit rolling stock: Type III LRVs

 Type III LRV 301B in service in 2025.

 An interior photo of a Type III LRV showing the sideways-facing seats in the center section.

 Two Type III LRVs coupled to three Type II LRVs while being accepted by Metro Transit in summer 2020.

 In 2016, Metro Transit placed an order for 27 more Siemens S70 (Note: The cars in this order were considered to be model S70 at the time the order was placed, but in 2019/20 were retroactively rebranded as model S700 by Siemens.)
-LRVs for its planned Southwest Corridor expansion.
+LRVs for its planned Metro Green Line Extension.
 These used a modified center-truck design that allowed sideways-facing seating in the center section, for better passenger flow.
 In 2018, Siemens adopted a new model number, S700, for S70 LRVs that used the new center-section design, and in 2020 it retroactively applied the new designation to all previous S70 LRVs built to the new design; as a result, all of Metro Transit's type III LRVs (301–327) are now Siemens model S700.
 The first two S700 vehicles arrived in May 2020.